TipSheet #1 - How to get dividend-like income from your stocks...

 But what about investors who don't want to sell their stock but would like to raise some cash?
 It's probably the wrong time to sell these stocks but the cash would be nice.

-Leave on the table...
+Leaving Money on the table...

 I'm always amazed at how much money people, quite literally, leave on the table.
 Hundreds of shares of stock, maybe thousands, sit in investors' portfolios and those shares could be putting stacks of cash in their owners' pockets.